 Eleven of us had a dynamic retreat at the TAT Center on Oct.
 31–Nov.
 5, 2021.
 A different eleven of us, some of the same participants from the November retreat and others, then met for a four-day intensive winter retreat at Horseshoe Lake Park, Florida February 17–21, 2022.

-Ten of us participated in the 4-day retreat April 16–19, 2023 at the TAT center in Hurdle Mills, NC, and eighteen of us participated in the 6-day retreat in Dublin, IE on September 15–20, 2023.
+Ten of us participated in a 4-day retreat April 16–19, 2023 at the TAT center in Hurdle Mills, NC, and eighteen of us participated in a 6-day retreat in Dublin, IE on September 15–20, 2023.